-He was previously Team Rector of Littleham-cum-Exmouth with Lympstone, and Rural Dean of Aylesbeare, in the Diocese of Exeter and previously served in other parishes in the same diocese.
+He was previously Team Rector of Littleham-cum-Exmouth with Lympstone, and Rural Dean of Aylesbeare, in the Diocese of Exeter.
+He previously served in other parishes in the same diocese.

-James was born and brought up in a Hampshire village but as an Exeter University Economics graduate he became familiar with London, living and working here for 22 years before moving to Devon where he was ordained.
-He worked initially in banking with Barclays and Kleinwort Benson, and then the voluntary sector, running the cross-parliamentary Future of Europe Trust and then in other charities, latterly as Regional Director of the Shaw Trust.
+He graduated from Exeter University (Economics) and lived in London for 22 years before moving to Devon when he was ordained.
+He worked in London initially in banking for Barclays and Kleinwort Benson.
+He then worked in the voluntary sector running the cross-parliamentary Future of Europe Trust and was latterly Regional Director of the Shaw Trust, a national disability charity.
 Along the way James has been a local councillor and parliamentary candidate.

 “See, the former things have come to pass and new things I now declare…sing to the Lord a new song” (Isaiah 42:9-10)

 A former journalist, James was trained for Holy Orders at Westcott House in Cambridge where he studied theology ministry and mission.
 Ordained deacon in 2019 and priest in 2020, James served his curacy at Aldeburgh on the east coast.
 James’ interests include liturgy, music and church history as well as community engagement.
 In his spare time James enjoys museums, current affairs, theatre and history.
 James will split his role as Associate Priest between St Mary’s Barnes and St Michael & All Angels and looks forward to being part of the worshipping and other communities in Barnes.